rootstrap/blog/content/django-vs-flask.md

 ## Main Features
 - Very lightweight.
-- It requires little to no configuration.
+-  Requires little to no configuration.
 - Not opinionated, you have total freedom to decide the project structure from a single file to an elaborate folder system.
 - When you need some structure, you have blueprints to structure your app.
 - Easy to integrate with other python libraries.